Elmeri/kubernetes-deployment-example/README.md

 ## Task 2: Build your image and push it to docker hub

-Ensure you are logged in to Docker hub with
+First, let's open terminal and navigate to the root of the repository we want to build.
+Then ensure you are logged in to Docker hub with

 ```
 docker login